kdlrose/11ty-test/src/resume.md

 # kdlr
 kathryn de la rosa | she/her | **krdlrosa at gmail dot com** | [kdlrose.github.io](https://kdlrose.github.io)

-IT career changer recovering from professional theater.
-Something of an operating system whisperer in the order of Linux, macOS, then Windows.
+CompTIA A+-certified career changer.
+With a background in professional theater and academia, I'm passionate about end-user education and empowerment because none of us should be afraid of tools we use every day.
 I've been a web developer since elementary school but now love TUIs, servers, and scripting mostly in Python.
 I write everything in Neovim.

 ## Skills

-- **languages:** *proficient in* python, css/sass, html/xml; *okay at* lua; *learning* bash
+- **Languages:** *proficient in* Python, CSS/Sass, HTML/XML; *okay at* Lua; *learning* bash
-- **OSes**: linux (debian, ubuntu), macOS, Windows 10 & 11, chromeOS
+- **OSes**: Linux (Debian, Ubuntu), macOS, Windows 10 & 11, ChromeOS
-- **technologies**: git, docker, oracle VM
+- **Technologies**: Git, Docker, Oracle VM

 ## Work History